zedtech/ZedTech/README.md

 ## My Personal Awards

-Some of the awards that I have earned
+Some of the awards and certifications that I have earned:

+- Tribute of Appreciation, US Department of State
+- Certificate of Exceptional Accomplishment, US Central Intelligence Agency
+- Certfied Cryptologic Engineer, US National Security Agency

 ## Education